FundMeow/GofundMeow/README.md

-# gofundMeow
-A updated version of the project
+# Skeleton project for Swagger